ConstructionPlacements

 • Clash-free modeling with early-stage conflict detection

-• Improved routing for HVAC ducts and plumbing systems
+• Improved routing for HVAC ducts, pipes, and conduits

 • Accurate cost estimation and bill of materials